jasper-th-wang/Basic_Webpage_Guide/docs/task2.md

 !!! success

     You’ve successfully added some basic structure to your webpage set yourself up for easier styling in the future!
-Your html document should now look like this:
+Your HTML document should now look like this:

     ```html
     <!DOCTYPE html>